Welcome to Indian Walk Veterinary Center

 - To provide a high standard of technical expertise in an atmosphere of thoughtful concern for our patients and their families.

-- Our Pet CPR and Certification course is so popular that it filled quickly.
-For those who missed out on that class, we will be offering another session on Saturday, May 6 from 11 AM to 2 PM.
-This nationally recognized program is administered by Pet Emergency Education, LLC, Space is limited for this class as well, so sign up early.
+- Our Pet CPR and Certification course continues to be very popular.
+The next session will be on Saturday, July 8 from 11 AM to 2 PM.
+This nationally recognized program is administered by Pet Emergency Education, LLC, Space is limited for these classes, so sign up early.
 For more information or to register for the course, click here.

 - Dr. Alston is a 2009 graduate of the Veterinary School of the University of Pennsylvania.
 He began his veterinary career at the U.S, Army Veterinary Treatment Facility at Camp Pendleton, CA, then went on to work as a Senior Veterinarian at the facility in Wiesbaden, Germany from 2011 to 2015.
 He recently moved to Philadelphia and has been providing relief work in the area, offering preventive, medical, surgical and urgent care services for small animals.